 Limits values are defined by means of two parameters: Limit for ON / OFF.
-The hysteresis corresponds to the difference between these two values
+The hysteresis corresponds to the difference between these two values.

-Both state transitions OFF→ON and ON→OFF can be recorded as event or alarm in the appropriate lists.
+If a data logger is implemented both state transitions OFF→ON and ON→OFF can be recorded as event or alarm in the appropriate lists.